-Categories of intervention corresponding to the content of the priority axis, based on a nomenclature adopted by the Commission, and indicative breakdown of Union support
+Categories of intervention corresponding to the content of the Priority Axis, based on a nomenclature adopted by the Commission, and indicative breakdown of Union support.

-Priority axis 4 - Enhancing capacity building and cross-border governance Code Amount (€) 053.
-Health infrastructure 3,896,497.75 055.
-Other social infrastru cture contributing to regional and local development 779,299.55 081.
-ICT solutions address (including e-Care and amb sing the healthy active ageing challenge and e-Health services and applications pient assisted living) 1,558,599.10

-Priority axis 4 - Enhancing capacity building and cross-border governance 087.
-Adaptation to climate erosion, fires, flooding, stomanagement systems and in 779,299.55 112.
-Enhancing access to a social services of general i affordable, sustainable and high-quality services, including health care and interest 3,896,497.75 ional capacity and in the efficiency of public administrations and public services d local levels with a view to reforms, better regulation and good governance 2,337,898.65 all stakeholders delivering education, lifelong learning, training and licies, including through sectoral and territorial pacts to mobilise for reform at ocal levels 2,337,898.65
+Table 6: Dimension 1 Intervention field Priority Axis Code Amount (€) 4 053 Health infrastructure 3.896.497,75 4 055 Other social infrastructure contributing to regional and local development 779.299,55 4 081 ICT solutions addressing the healthy active ageing challenge and e-Health services and applications (including e-Care and ambient assisted living) 1.558.599,10 4 087 Adaptation to climate change measures and prevention and management of climate related risks e.g. erosion, fires, flooding, storms and drought, including awareness raising, civil protection and disaster management systems and infrastructures 779.299,55 4 112 Enhancing access to affordable, sustainable and high-quality services, including health care and social services of general interest 3.896.497,75 4 119 Investment in institutional capacity and in the efficiency of public administrations and public services at the national, regional and local levels with a view to reforms, better regulation and good governance 2.337.898,65 4 120 Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectorial and territorial pacts to mobilize for reform at the national, regional and local levels 2.337.898,65

-Priority axis 4 - Enhancing capacity building and cross-border governance
+Table 7: Dimension 2 Form of finance

-Code Amount (€)
+Priority Axis Code Amount (€)

-01. Non-repayable grant 15,585,991.00
+4 01 Non-repayable grant 15.585.991,00